 Engineering tolerances are further classified in two categories:

 - Unilateral Tolerance

 - Bilateral Tolerance

-- Unilateral system is used to define precision fits.
+- They are used to define precision fits.

 - Unilateral tolerance are easy to control in machining parts.
 Operator machines part to upper limit of shaft or lower limit for hole.
 As a result operator still has some margin left for further correction.

-In bilateral tolerance Dimension of the part is allowed to vary on both sides of the basic size.
-Therefore limits of tolerance lie on both sides of the basic dimension.
+In bilateral tolerance, Feature Dimensions are allowed to vary on both sides of the basic size. in other words, tolerance limit lies on both sides of the basic dimension.

 - Bilateral Tolerance system is used in mass production.